Zha0q1/P2P_Demo/README.md

 CompletionEntry herringP2PReadCompletion();
 CompletionEntry herringP2PSendCompletion();
 ```
 All communication is async.
-We use the above struct APIs to query the completion of communication requests.
+We use the above struct and APIs to query the completion of communication requests.
 Note that `herringP2PReadCompletion` and `herringP2PSendCompletion` are blocking calls — they will return only when *some* communication request is done.
 The order that completion entries are returned does not depend on the order the communication requests are queued, but rather the order they are completed.

 **Failure to match the send/recv calls or query completion when there is none expected will lead to hangs.**